-- 20) Every party or representative of a party must provide - a) an email address or the reasons why that party or representative cannot provide an email address, - b) a mailing address, and - c) a telephone number. - 21) The tribunal will send communications by email unless it is satisfied that the party is unable to use email. - 22) Every party or representative of a party must provide an address for receiving formal tribunal communications, including notices, directions, decisions and orders.
+- 20) Every party or representative of a party must provide - a) an email address or the reasons why that party or representative cannot provide an email address, - b) a mailing address, and - c) a telephone number. - 21) The tribunal will send communications by email unless it is satisfied that the party is unable to use email. - 22) Every party or representative of a party must provide a communication method for receiving formal tribunal communications, including responses, additional claims, notices, directions, decisions and orders.